discloud/legal/terms-en.md

 ## `9.` Maintenance

 `9.1` Maintenance of Discloud services will be carried out whenever necessary and may cause instability and partial or total unavailability of services.
 This period will be disregarded in any SLA calculation.
-All maintenance on Discloud services will be previously communicated through our Official Discord in the Status channel or on our [status page](https://status.discloud.app/).
+All maintenance on Discloud services will be previously communicated through our [status page](https://status.discloud.app/).

 ## `10.` Recommendations